denverquentin/salesforce-code/devops-documentation/Salesforce-Git-Branching-Model.md

 3. Developers will create a new branch from the `dev` branch and name it `feature/my_name/issue-123` so we can easily identify what kind of branch it is, who is working on it and it's corresponding story or bug name.
 4. Developers will make their changes for the story and commit all code changes to their `feature` branch along with a commit comment.
 Our CI/CD process runs a validation on each `feature` branch commit to lint and analyze code for security issues, make sure the metadata deploys, that all unit tests pass and that code coverage is sufficient.
 This validation builds a scratch org that is deleted once the validation is complete.
 5. Once the developer has tested their feature and provided instructions on how to test in the story, they should create a Pull Request to merge their `feature` branch into the `dev` branch and request a review.
 6. A senior developer will be responsible for reviewing Pull Requests.
-Things to review include everything documented in our [Development Standards](Salesforce-Development-Standards) such as:
+Things to review include everything documented in our [Salesforce Development Standards](Salesforce-Development-Standards.md) such as:
     - Naming Conventions
     - Proper language and correct spelling of object and field names and descriptions along with any other text visible to users
     - Good code that's easy to understand and/or is well commented